troymessina/PhysicsArtOfModeling/06ApplyingNewtonsLaws.md

 :label: fig:applyingnewtonslaws:drag_vt
 :width: 70%
 :align: center
-:alt:  Velocity as a function of time for an object of mass $m={\rm 10{kg}}$ which is free-falling from rest with a drag coefficient $b=\SI{0.5}{Ns/m}$.}
+:alt:  Velocity as a function of time for an object of mass $m={\rm 10{kg}}$ which is free-falling from rest with a drag coefficient $b=0.5 {\rm Ns/m}$.}
  Velocity as a function of time for an object of mass $m={\rm 10{kg}}$ which is free-falling from rest with a drag coefficient $b={\rm{0.5}{Ns/m}}$.
 ```
 :::

-## Uniform circular motion
+# Uniform circular motion
-As we saw in Chapter \ref{chapter:describingmotioninnd}, "uniform circular motion" is defined to be motion along a circle with constant speed.
-This may be a good time to review Section \ref{sec:describingmotioninnd:circularmotion} for the kinematics of motion along a circle.
+As we saw in [Chapter %s](#chap:describingmotioninnd), "uniform circular motion" is defined to be motion along a circle with constant speed.
+This may be a good time to review [Section %s](#sec:describingmotioninnd:circularmotion) for the kinematics of motion along a circle.
 In particular, for the uniform circular motion of an object around a circle of radius $R$, you should recall that:
 * The velocity vector, $\vec v$, is always tangent to the circle.
 * The acceleration vector, $\vec a$, is always perpendicular to the velocity vector, because the magnitude of the velocity vector does not change.
 * The acceleration vector, $\vec a$, always points towards the centre of the circle.